ome/ngff/rfc/1/templates/review_template.md

 # Review Template

-Replace the title of this file with “Review of RFC-NUM: Brief title”
+Replace the title above of this file with “RFC-NUM: Review NUM”

 ## Review authors

+## Conflicts of interest (optional)

+This section should be included if authors feel that there is any background information (shared grants, financial interests, etc.) which should be shared with the community for transparency.
+This will not prevent the **Review Authors** from submitting a review, but may trigger the addition of other **Reviewers**.

 ## Summary